in28minutes/java-cheat-sheet/README.md

 #### Un-Checked Exception
 RuntimeException and classes that extend RuntimeException are called unchecked exceptions.
 For Example: RuntimeException,UnCheckedException,UnCheckedException2 are unchecked or RunTime Exceptions.
 There are subclasses of RuntimeException (which means they are subclasses of Exception also.)
 #### Checked Exception
-Other Exception Classes (which donÕt fit the earlier definition).
+Other Exception Classes (which don't fit the earlier definition).
 These are also called Checked Exceptions.
 Exception, CheckedException1,CheckedException2 are checked exceptions.
 They are subclasses of Exception which are not subclasses of RuntimeException.
 #### Throwing RuntimeException in method

 Method addAmounts in Class AmountAdder adds amounts.
 If amounts are of different currencies it throws an exception.